jennifer-spillane/sponge_evol_dynamics/dataset_workflow.md

 This yields just one instance (which makes sense) "Porifera_gain_seqs/OG0011214.fa" so that worked great!
 I did the same thing for the last entry in that first grep result, "Mycale_grandis_48606" and it gave me a different orthogroup, "Porifera_gain_seqs/OG0012807.fa" so there could definitely be multiple that have the same GO term associated with them.
 Because of this, I'm going to take a slightly different approach to finding the right OGs.
 I'll save the results of that first grep to a file, and then pare it down to just the sequence names.
 Then I can use one of the scripts I've already written to pull out the OGs associated with those sequences.

-I looked for the same GO term in the Porifera losses because it is also listed there, and got a differnt OG back
+I looked for the same GO term in the Porifera losses because it is also listed there, and got a different OG back, which makes sense.

+**Update:** The extra-good news is, I already wrote this script!
+I wrote it originally to get info about alien sequences in the orthogroups, but it works for any list of sequence names that you want more orthogroup info about.
+And it's already been tested and optimized, so it should work well.
+I'm going to start with one that popped up as significantly enriched as a gain at the sponge node, GO:0070836.
+`grep "GO:0070836" Porifera_gain_inter.tsv | cut -f 1 > GO_0070836.txt`

+Here, -l is the list file I just made, -l is a directory containing every orthogroup sponges might have, -o is the output file with just a list of orthogroups, and -c is a tab separated file containing the names of the orthogroups with the number of sequences in them that were in the original list (this last one won't be super useful, I don't think, but will not hurt anything).
+`/mnt/lustre/macmaneslab/jlh1023/pipeline_dev/pipeline_scripts/og_names_from_seqs.py -l GO_0070836.txt -d all_sponge_seqs/ -o GO_0070836_og_names.txt -c GO_0070836_og_counts.tsv`

+Takes a minute to run through all of the files, but works great!